 Discussion

 We comprehensively analyzed both WGS and an extensive set of WXS of pRCC, scrutinizing local high-impact events as well as giving a macro overlook of the mutation landscape.
 Our work further completed the genomic alteration landscape of pRCC (Figure 4).
-Beyond traditionally driver events, we suggested several novel noncoding alterations potentially drive tumorigenesis
+Beyond traditionally driver events, we suggested several novel noncoding alterations potentially drive tumorigenesis.

 First, we elaborated on previous results of the long known driver MET.
 In an extended 117 WXS dataset, we found six additional nonsynonymous somatic mutations in the hypermutated tyrosine kinase catalytic domain.
 These somatic mutations are highly recurrent, concentrated on a few critical amino acids.
 This is in line with MET being an oncogene and supports the central role of MET in pRCC.
 Then we found an exonic SNP in MET, rs11762213, to be a prognostic germline variance in type 2 pRCC.
 Previously, rs11762213 was found to predict outcome in a mixed RCC samples, predominated by ccRCC (14).
 Later, the result is confirmed in a large ccRCC cohort (9).
 However, it is never clear whether rs11762213 only predicts the outcome in ccRCC or other histological types as well.
 In this study, we concluded that the minor alternative allele of rs11762213 also forecasts unfavorable outcome in type 2 pRCC patients.
 The mechanism of this exonic germline SNP remains unsettled.
 Remarkably, similar to ccRCC, type 2 pRCC is not primarily driven by MET.
-Not significantly mutated in ccRCC and type 2 pRCC, MET nonetheless seems to play a central role in cancer development.
-This finding is potentially meaningful in clinical management of patients of the more aggressive type 2 pRCC. rs11762213 genotyping could become a reliable, low-cost risk stratification tool for these patients.
-Potentially, patients with rs11762213 might also benefit from MET inhibitors.
+Not significantly mutated in ccRCC and type 2 pRCC, MET nonetheless seems to play a role in cancer development.
+This finding is potentially meaningful in clinical management of patients with the more aggressive type 2 pRCC. rs11762213 genotyping could become a reliable, low-cost risk stratification tool for these patients.
+Theoretically, the subgroup of patients with rs11762213 might benefit from MET inhibitors.

-Interestingly, rs11762213 is prevalent mostly in European and American populations but not in African populations.
+Interestingly, rs11762213 is prevalent mostly in European and American populations but not in African populations and rare in populations in Asia.
 MAF of rs11762213 among African American patients in our cohort is 2.73%, higher than MAFs in general African populations observed in 1000 Genome phase 3 dataset (0.2%, 0% in Americans with African ancestry (ASW))) and the ExAC dataset (1.1%, excluding TCGA cohorts).
 This implies a possible effect of rs11762213 on pRCC incidence among African Americans that is worth further investigation.
-Perhaps this variant could play a role in the significant racial disparities are known to exist in the overall incidence, histologic distribution, and survival of African Americans with kidney cancer.

 Besides, in MET non-coding regions, we also discovered mutations associated with MET promoter and first two introns.
 Although the implication is unknown, our analysis suggests there is a mutation hotspot in MET that calls for further research.